 We can only imagine what our bodies would look like without bones.
 This scaffolding provides support, form, and protection to our organs and delicate tissue.
 The bone around your teeth, called alveolar bone, holds the teeth firmly in place.
 The particular height, shape, and density of this specialized bone can be compromised due to gum disease, tooth removal, and other forms of trauma.

 Even areas that have already suffered bone collapse can often benefit from specialized grafting material, bolstering nearly any part of the jaw bone.
 It's important to note that bone destroyed by gum disease often leaves significant defects around teeth.
 While some of these areas are grafting candidates, many of them experience irreversible bone loss and compromised support of the teeth.
-Controlling gum disease with your ProSmiles Dental team will serve your health much better than corrective surgical grafts.
+Controlling gum disease with your ProSmiles Dental & Orthodontics of White Settlement team will serve your health much better than corrective surgical grafts.